CommonRoad/commonroad-scenario-designer/README.md

 ![GUI_Screenshot](./docs/source/images/gui/GUI_screenshot.png)

 The GUI can either activated via a Python API, command line, or executing a Python script.

+####Python Script
-First you need to activate your python environment with the installed dependencies.
+First you need to activate your python environment with the installed dependencies (we assume the environment is called _commonroad_.
-Then you can start _CommonRoad Scenario Designer_:
+Afterward, you can start _CommonRoad Scenario Designer_ and the GUI will open:

 ```bash
 $ conda activate commonroad